 A Hebrew with an unusual gift of strength must respond properly to the call of God on his life in order to lead his people out of enslavement.
-After his youthful ambition leads to a tragic marriage, his acts of revenge thrust him into direct conflict with the Philistine army.
-As his brother mounts a tribal rebellion, only Samson's relationship with a Philistine seductress and his final surrender - both to the Philistines and to God - turns imprisonment and blindness into final victory.Written by
+After his youthful ambition leads to a tragic marriage, his acts of revenge thrust him into direct conflict with the Philistine Army.
+As his brother mounts a tribal rebellion, only Samson's (Taylor James') relationship with a Philistine seductress and his final surrender - to the Philistines and to God - turns imprisonment and blindness into final victory.Written by

 22 of 46 people found this review helpful.

 Was this review helpful to you?